Design for Discovery—Framework for Design Excellence

 Every design project presents a unique opportunity to apply lessons learned from previous projects and discover new information to refine the design and construction process.

-Framework for Design Excellence: Design for Discovery
+Design for Discovery

-- How can the design process foster a long-term relationship between designers, users, and operators to ensure design intentions are realized and building performance can improve over time?
+- How can the design process foster a long-term relationship between designers, users, and operators to ensure design intentions are realized, and building performance can improve over time?

 - How are performance data and experiential stories shared, even if the findings fall short of the vision?